 - Implement measures to ensure physical distancing of at least six feet between workers.
-These can include use of physical partitions or visual cues (e.g., floor markings or signs to indicate where workers should stand). - Develop a process workflow with questions and talking points for employees to use at the customer's door to identify suspected COVID-19 concerns.
-The workflow will give employees the flexibility to gauge the situation when the response requires entering a home/building. - Contact customers before visits to confirm appointments and check if there are infected people on premises; check again when workers are at the door.
-Request customers use face coverings during the visit and maintain safe distancing of at least six feet from workers. - Consider offering workers who request modified duties options that minimize their contact with customers and other employees (e.g., managing inventory rather than working as a cashier or managing administrative needs through telework). - Allow field personnel to call a "safety stop" when they are reluctant to enter a dwelling or other building.
-A field worker should call a supervisor and discuss essential vs. non-essential work and proper precautions to take. - Limit exposure for field technicians and personnel by implementing remote diagnostics and self-install/repair strategies, e.g., support through video calls and instruction videos, wherever possible.
+These can include use of physical partitions or visual cues (e.g., floor markings or signs to indicate to where workers should stand). - Develop a process workflow with questions and talking points for employees to use at the customer's door to identify suspected COVID-19 concerns.
+The workflow will give employees the flexibility to gauge the situation prior to entering a home/building. - Consider offering workers who request modified duties options that minimize their contact with customers and other employees (e.g., managing inventory rather than working as a cashier or managing administrative needs through telework). - Allow field technicians and personnel to call a "safety stop" when they are reluctant to enter a dwelling, including due to indications of an infected inhabitant in a residence or due to persons unwilling or unable to maintain physical distancing.
+A field worker should call a supervisor and discuss essential vs. non-essential work and proper precautions to take. - Contact customers before visits to confirm appointments and check if there are infected people on premises, check again when workers are at the door.
+Request customers use face coverings during the visit and maintain distancing of at least six feet from workers.

-- Adjust safety meetings to ensure physical distance and implement smaller safety meetings at facilities to maintain physical distancing guidelines. - Transition all meetings and interviews to phone or virtual platforms or hold outside or in a space allowing for at least six feet of physical distance between employees. - Utilize work practices, when feasible, to limit the number of workers onsite at one time.
-This may include scheduling (e.g., staggering shift start/end times) or rotating access to a designated area during a shift.
-Stage facilities to stagger work and limit overlap of work crews.
-Place additional limitations on the number of workers in enclosed areas to ensure at least six feet of separation to limit transmission of the virus. - Where physical distancing cannot be maintained, crews responding to outages or other service calls should drive separate vehicles if feasible.
-If not feasible, require that employees wear face coverings in the cab, keep the cab well ventilated, and do not reassign or comingle crew members. - Stagger employee breaks, in compliance with wage and hour regulations, to maintain physical distancing protocols. - Close breakrooms, use barriers, or increase distance between tables/chairs to separate workers and discourage congregating during breaks.
-Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing. - Designate separate entrances and exits and post signage to this effect. - Reassign lockers or limit or stagger locker use to increase distance between employees. - Information and communications technology resources should be appropriate to accommodate increased use of remote work arrangements consistent with business continuity plans, without compromising security.
-Consider conducting planned stress tests for these arrangements. - For field workers operating in a restricted area or containment zone, organizations should consider: - o Offering alternate lodging, such as mobile homes and RVs equipped with washer/dryers, showers, and kitchens. - Dividing workers into small teams and keeping those teams separated with assigned vehicles and different base camp/staging area
+- Limit exposure for field technicians and personnel by implementing remote diagnostics and self-install/repair strategies, e.g. support through video calls and instruction videos, wherever possible. - Adjust meetings to ensure physical distance and instead implement smaller meetings at facilities to maintain physical distancing guidelines. - Transition all meetings and interviews to phone or virtual platforms or hold outside or in a space allowing for at least six feet of physical distance between employees. - Utilize work practices, when feasible, to limit the number of workers on site at one time.
+This may include scheduling (e.g. staggering shift start/end times) or rotating access to a designated area during a shift.
+Stage facilities to stagger work and limit overlap of work crews. - Place additional limitations on the number of workers in enclosed areas, to ensure at least six feet of separation to limit transmission of the virus. - Stagger employee breaks, in compliance with wage and hour regulations, to maintain physical distancing protocols. - Close breakrooms, use barriers, or increase distance between tables/chairs to separate workers and discourage congregating during breaks.
+Where possible, create outdoor break areas with shade covers and seating that ensures physical distancing. - Designate separate entrances and exits and post signage to this effect. - Reassign lockers or limit or stagger locker use to increase distance between employees. - Ensure information and communications technology resources are appropriate to accommodate increased use of remote work arrangements consistent with business continuity plans, without compromising security.
+Consider conducting planned stress tests for these arrangements. - For field workers operating in a restricted area or containment zone, organizations should consider: - o Offering alternate lodging, such as mobile homes and RVs equipped with washer/dryers, showers, and kitchens. - Dividing workers into small teams and keeping those teams separated with assigned vehicles and different base camp / staging area locations.
+Consider rental options to keep the number of workers in a single vehicle low.

-- locations.
-Consider rental options to keep the number of workers in a single vehicle low. - Instituting triple wellness checks with mandatory temperature and/or symptom screenings at arrival, at mid-shift, and when going off-duty, with a health survey.
+Instituting triple wellness checks with mandatory temperature readings at arrival, at mid-shift, and when going off-duty, with a health survey.

-Additional Considerations for Protecting Control Centers
+Additional Considerations for Telecommunications